theantonius/delectables/README.md

-# Delectables by foodmasku
-## Randomly generated foodmasked friends on the blockchain

-## Delectables by foodmasku

 ### Details
 - Pre-Sale Date: October 20, 2021 (for 24 hours)
 - Mint window: October 21, 2021 until November 21, 2021 or sell out (whichever comes first).